Overview for West Coast and Mountains of Crete

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

-Breakfast is included on all days.
+Breakfast is included on all days, as well as dinners on Days 3, 4 and 5.
 When no restaurant location is available on route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.

 Travel for West Coast and Mountains of CreteGo to top of page